dmbarbour/wikilon/src/Stowage/Data/README.md

 Of these, the most critical are the critbit tree and the finger tree structures.
 And possibly a variant finger-tree binary structure for modeling a very large binary value.

+## Deep Structured Data

+To support structured references to Stowage from Memory, I'll simply use untyped VRefs.
+I've experimented with development of a VRef<'T> type with a codec.
+But it seems simpler to separate the interpretation.
+The VRef type supports both singular RscHash values and potential inlining of structured data.